MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-certificates.md

 # Sustainability certificates

 In today’s business landscape, sustainability is more than a trend - it’s a necessity.
-As companies strive to reduce their environmental impact and meet growing consumer demand for responsible practices, sustainability certificates have emerged as an essential tool for validating these efforts.
+As companies strive to reduce their environmental impact and meet growing consumer demand for responsible practices, sustainability certificates are now an essential tool for validating these efforts.
 These certificates serve as an independent verification that a company or its products meet specific environmental, social, and governance (ESG) standards, fostering trust and transparency in the marketplace.

 Sustainability certificates offer a clear and measurable way to assess the environmental and ethical credentials of both companies and their products.
 By prioritizing vendors who hold recognized sustainability certifications, businesses can enhance their supply chain integrity, reduce risks, and contribute to a more sustainable future.